 Les explications de l’utilisation d’air enrichie pour la plongée sous-marine

 Le cours Plongée à l’air enrichie Nitrox – IANTD – Enriched Air Nitrox est un cours qui peut être complété au centre avec de la théorie et un atelier pratique.

 If you decide to go over the theory, you can pick the option of adding two dives using enriched air Nitrox to your course.
 This way you put into use right away what you have learned in the academic part.
 It is also a good way to explore and discover our local underwater world at the same time as becoming an SSI – Enriched Air Nitrox certified diver.

-The SSI – Enriched Air Nitrox course is different from most of the diving courses.
+The IANTD – Enriched Air Nitrox course is different from most of the diving courses.
 It can be done without even getting wet as it is mostly theoretical.
 The only practical part is the analysis of Nitrox filled tanks.
 We do offer the option to add dives to your course.
 This way you can, under supervision, put into practice what you have learned in the course as well as enjoy some of the best dive sites around.

 Example schedule of the course with 2 optional dives

-To enroll in the SSI – Enriched Air Nitrox course, participants need to be undertaking or already be certified as an SSI – Open Water Diver.
+To enroll in the IANTD – Enriched Air Nitrox course, participants need to be undertaking or already be certified as an IANTD – Open Water Diver.
 Equivalent certifications from other certifying agencies are also valid to take part in the course.
 Participants must also be 12 years or older.
 For people less than 18 years of age, a written permission along with liabilities releases need to be provided by the parents or legal guardian.